Thesis

 These environmental concerns have led to several regulatory and legal challenges for SpaceX, including lawsuits against the FAA regarding environmental reviews of Starship launches.
 Other launch companies at Cape Canaveral have also challenged SpaceX’s Starship launch license in Florida over environmental and safety concerns.
 Blue Origin has submitted a three-page letter to the FAA to cap SpaceX’s annual launches, while ULA submitted a 22-page document accusing SpaceX of fabricating environmental impact statements.

-Geopolitical Issues
+Geopolitical Competition

-The geopolitical implication of Starlink, which can extend internet access across large parts of the globe, could put SpaceX in risky situations where it runs across the competing interests of various state actors.
+The geopolitical implications of Starlink, which can extend internet access across large parts of the globe, could put SpaceX in risky situations where it runs across the competing interests of various state actors.
 Heightened tensions could escalate dramatically over time for SpaceX, especially given SpaceX's use of Starlink to support Ukraine during its conflict with Russia.
 In August 2023, it was reported that Starlink restricted the Ukrainian military's access with ramifications for its military operations.
 In the same month, a group of hackers, ostensibly from the Sudan, attacked Starlink, causing it to go offline in "more than a dozen countries" as part of a bid to pressure SpaceX to extend Starlink service to the Sudan.

-On SpaceX’s launch provision and space side, tensions between the U.S., China, and Russia create additional risks.
-Since the early days of space exploration, geopolitical competition has been a large impetus (initially between the U.S. and the Soviet Union.
+On SpaceX’s launch provision and space side, tensions between the US, China, and Russia create additional risks.
+Since the early days of space exploration, geopolitical competition has been a large impetus (initially between the US and the Soviet Union.
 This continues to be a factor in humanity's space effort in the post-Cold War period.
 For example, in late 2021, Russia destroyed its own defunct satellite with a missile to prove its anti-satellite capabilities.

 China's efforts could lead to increased competition in the global satellite internet market, limiting Starlink's expansion in the Asia market and possibly elsewhere.
 Furthermore, China may leverage these networks as diplomatic tools in developing countries, potentially out-competing Western providers in areas where China has already established infrastructure partnerships.
 This geopolitical maneuvering could restrict SpaceX's market access for its Starlink subsidiary.